vijayvenkatesan005/AI-ML-Projects/Candidate-Recommendation-Engine/README.md

 bash
 streamlit run Candidate-Recommendation-Engine/main.py
-⚠️ Notes
-PDF parsing depends on correct filename conventions and valid content.

-Dependencies are managed in requirements.txt—you do not need to install built-in modules like tempfile.
+Dependencies are managed in requirements.txt, you do not need to install built-in modules like tempfile.

 For demo purposes, LLM explanations are intentionally brief and can be further engineered for production.